vercel/server-components-notes-demo/README.md

 # React Server Components in Next.js

-React Server Components powered by Next.js.
+Experimental app of React Server Components with Next.js, based on [React Server Components Demo](https://github.com/reactjs/server-components-demo). **It's not ready for adoption.
+Use this in your projects at your own risk.**

 ## Development